Edit Content

 What Is A Perianal or anal Fistula?

-An anal fistula is an abnormal tunnel or canal that occurs between the very last part of your GI tract – the final inch or inch and a half or so – and the skin around the anus.
-In the digestive tract, the most common location for a fistula is around the anus.
+An anal fistula is an abnormal tunnel connecting the last part of your GI tract to the skin around the anus.
+The most common location for a fistula in the digestive tract is around the anus.

 Types Of Anal Fistulas